adewoleadenigbagbe/url-shortner-service/README.md

 * Docker (Optional)

 ## Usage
-Make sure you have the Redis service and sqlite3 service running on the machine as specified as the dependencies for this project
+Make sure you have the Redis service and sqlite3 service running on the machine as specified as the dependencies for this project.
+Change the configuration as it suit you in the .env.example

 To run locally, cd from the root to the backend directory and run